aimtiaz11/customer-api-raml/README.md

 #### 4.1.2 Conditional Requests

-Conditional requests allow API client to validate whether their cached copy of the customer resource is valid or not.
-It makes use of the `ETag` and `If-None-Match` headers.
+Conditional requests allow API client to validate whether their cached copy of the customer resource or collection is valid or not.
+It makes use of the `ETag`/`If-None-Match` headers for single resource and `Last-Modified`/`If-Modified-Since` for collections.

+### 4.1.2.2 Conditional Request for resource

 API client will need to cache or store the `ETag` header value of the HTTP 200 OK Response and pass that to subsequent `GET /api/v1/customer/{customerId}` requests using a `If-None-Match` header.